riv-dev/ryukyu_server_setup_wiki/README.md

 # Ryukyu Social Server Setup

-This tutorial assumes you have a Linux server.
+This tutorial assumes you have a Linux server (Ubuntu perferred).

 ## Basic server setup